Milkdown/website/docs/guide/interacting-with-editor.md

 ---

-## Using Action
+## Using Actions

-You can use action to get the context value in a running editor on demand.
+You can use an action to get the context value in a running editor on demand.

-For example, get the markdown string by action:
+For example, to get the markdown string by running an action:

 ```typescript
 import { Editor, editorViewCtx, serializerCtx } from '@milkdown/core';